Zarrinnaal: Agha Mirza Ali Akbar Khan Nasr-e Lashkar (1868–1930)

 Agha Mirza Zaman Khan Kordestani's eldest was Agha Mirza Ali Akbar Khan Zarrinnaal, entitled for his merits in military sector with the aristocratic title Nasr-e Lashkar (lit.
 "Defender of the Army") by the Shah.
 He was born in 1868 at Tehran and died there 1930 on his estates at Doshan-Teppeh in eastern Tehran.
 He got a private education in writing, arithmetic and reading and in fencing, poetry, hunting, horsing and calligraphy and then he started military service.
 At the Tehran military academy (madresseh-ye nezam-e dowlati) he studied weapons technology and martial law.

-After his studies he entered service at court and became, like his father, military adviser to Nasser al-Din Shah and was also honorarily called Agha.
+After his studies he entered service at court and became, like his father, military adviser to Naser al-Din Shah and was also honorarily called Agha.

 Firstly he became lashkar-nevis and chief secretary of the army 1904 to 1906.
 Until the end of the Qajar rule 1925 he held several posts as head of the military administration, especially in the Army Law Court Department (majles-e mohakemat-e vezarat-e askari) of the Ministry of War (vezarat-e jang).
 Under Mozaffar ad-Din Shah Qajar (r.
 1896–1906) and Mohammad Ali Shah Qajar (r.
-1906–1909) he was military instructor to the Persian troops 1906 to 1909 and after that host inspector with the military rank of a nazem 1909 to 1915.
+1906–1909) he was military instructor to the Iranian troops 1906 to 1909 and after that host inspector with the military rank of a nazem 1909 to 1915.
 As well, at the time of Mohammad Ali Shah he became conservative member of parliament (majles).
-With the nickname "Kordi" he was a delegate for Kurdistan and one leader of the royalist conservative wing (etedahiyun), supporting Mohammad Ali Shah's efforts to return to absolutism, because both men feared that the British dominated parliament could strengthen more English influence in Persia during the Great Game.
-In the reign of Ahmad Shah Qajar (r.
+With the nickname "Kordi" he was a delegate for Kurdistan and one leader of the royalist conservative wing (etedahiyun), supporting Mohammad Ali Shah's efforts to return to absolutism, because both men feared that the British dominated parliament could strengthen more English influence in Iran during the Great Game.
+During the reign of Ahmad Shah Qajar (r.
 1909–1925) he was senior public prosecutor at martial court (moddai ol-omum koll-e nezam), which was instituted 1915 by Prince Abdol-Hossein Mirza Farmanfarma as minister of justice and war 1915 to 1925.

-For his loyal service to the Qajars he got parts of Nasser al-Din Shah's imperial hunting area east of Tehran, called Doshan-Teppeh.
+For his loyal service to the Qajars he got parts of Naser al-Din Shah's imperial hunting area east of Tehran, called Doshan-Teppeh.
 This sandy area became the base for the family, when it was cultivated in the days of Reza Shah Pahlavi by Nasr-e Lashkar's sons and villas and summer residences of Tehran's court elite were built there, naming it "Zarrinnaal-District" (mahalleh-ye zarrinnaal).
 It was situated next to Meydan-e Baharestan (Baharestan-Square) with the Parliament Building (called Baharestan lit.
 "Place of Springtime") directly behind the old Shemiran-Gate, at a quarter between the Khiyaban-e Baharestan and Khiyaban-e Mazanderan, Khiyaban-e Vahid Dastgerdi and Khiyaban-e Jaleh (today Khiyaban-e Mojaheddin-e Eslam).
 The two main streets were the Khiyaban-e Zarrinnaal ("Avenue Zarrinnaal" today Khiyaban-e Shahid Homayoun Nateqi) and Khiyaban-e Khorshid ("Avenue Khorshid" today Khiyaban-e Shahid Meshki).